Rozz Williams: Legacy

 Williams' creativity had a profound effect on the Goth subculture and was also influential in poetry and collage artwork.
 Annually, fans pay tribute to his life and work.
 In 2010, Gothic Beauty Magazine and a short film Necessary Discomforts an Artistic Tribute to Rozz Williams featured one such event at the Hyaena Gallery curated by A Raven Above Press.

 The Mountain Goats' 2000 album, The Coroner's Gambit, was dedicated to Williams, and several songs refer to singer John Darnielle's reaction to Williams' death.

 On April 1, 2018, to commemorate twenty years since Williams's death, Cult Epics and Dark Vinyl Records released two albums: In the Heart, recorded during the "Dream Home Heartache Tour", and On the Altar, from Williams's last European tour.

-In 2018, Nico B. released a box set to commemorate the 20th anniversary of his film Pig, which starred Williams.
+In 2018, Cult Epics released a box set to commemorate the 20th anniversary of his film Pig, which starred Williams.
 Only twenty-five were made.
 Each included one of the few remaining VHS copies of the film (numbered up to 1334), an exclusive t-shirt, a postcard, lobby cards, a limited edition print of one of Williams' collages, a commemorative pin, and a portion of the original 8 mm film strip.
 Each box was signed and dated by Nico B., and each VHS tape was signed as well.

-In 2022, Ryan Wildstar announced a new, updated English-language edition of And What About the Bells?.
-This new edition will include previously unreleased poems by Williams, scans of his handwritten works, a new, exclusive interview with Wildstar conducted by filmmaker, author, and poet Zach Shaw, and a new foreword, also by Shaw.
-It is slated for a 2023 release.